One Body

 “I have always thought, as I’m sure so many of our colleagues have, wouldn’t it be fun to keep the good parts of church but make it not churchy?
 And you did exactly that.
 It was so much fun.”

-To book this show or donate to future productions, please spend some time with the buttons below.
+To book this show or donate to future productions, please spend a fellowship hour with the links below:

-The development of ONE BODY in 2024-2025 was made possible by the Episcopal Mission in Sunnyside, Avaloch Farm Music Institute, the Bechdel Project, and Sour Grapes Productions’ In the Works Series.
+The ongoing development of ONE BODY has been made possible by the Episcopal Mission in Sunnyside, Avaloch Farm Music Institute, the Bechdel Project, Sour Grapes Productions’ In the Works Series, and the Oberlin Theatre Department in collaboration with Katy Early.
 These organizations have provided mentorship, financial backing, musical instruments and gear, rehearsal space, performance opportunities, advertising, and most importantly, trust in me and this piece.
 Thank you.